mategarb/GeneSPIDER2/README.md

     and run `cd ~/src/genespider`.

-    To fetch the complete toolbox run

-        git submodule init
-        git submodule update

 * Now you should have the complete toolbox availible by adding the path `~/src/genespider` to your MATLAB path with the command

         addpath('~/src/genespider')

-* If fetched through `git` you can develop and keep track of changes for each submodule by checking out the master branch from each submodule with the command `git checkout master`.

 * Dependencies: